najamelan/pharos/README.md

 ### Dependencies

 This crate only has but one dependency.
-Cargo will automatically handle it's dependencies for you.
+Cargo will automatically handle it for you.
+This dependency contains `unsafe` code.

 ```yaml
 dependencies: